-Allegations may have begun with Harvey Weinstein, but they have extended beyond Hollywood.
+Allegations that began with Harvey Weinstein have extended far beyond Hollywood.
 In politics, in business — and in churches — there are powerful men who have abused and assaulted women — and others who have colluded and enabled that abuse.
-The media saturation of #MeToo made for extra tenderness around the subject of our workshop, but it also brought immediacy to our work.
+The media saturation of #MeToo made the experience of our workshop extra tender, and it also brought immediacy to our work.
 One thing we did was wrestle with a scripture story about sexual assault by powerful men.
 Five intrepid volunteers performed a reader’s theater version of the story of Tamar (2 Samuel 13).

 Perhaps you remember the characters in Tamar’s story: Jonadab (the crafty colluder), Amnon (the rapist, a half-brother), and Absalom (the revengeful brother).
 All three of the men abuse Tamar: by setting up the abuse, by actively raping, or by silencing her afterward.
 Absalom uses Tamar’s trauma as an excuse for revenge in order to enlarge his own holdings.
 Certainly the legacy of David’s abuse of Bathsheba lives on through his sons.